lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 A conservative strategy is to lower the base quality for the entire homopolymer/STR run if there is conflicting evidence.
 Given that SBX errors are rare and mostly random, this should not affect the power too much.
 They could also learn from Oxford Nanopore and PacBio who have the same problem.

+I guess with the strategy above, the variant calling accuracy will probably stay the same as the numbers shown at the webinar.
+Nonetheless, the cleaner and more "ordinary" reads will make SBX more compatible with generic variant callers and other workflows.
+That would be a huge selling point in my opinion.

 [sbx]: https://sequencing.roche.com/us/en/article-listing/sequencing-platform-technologies.html
 [mapchk]: https://github.com/lh3/htsbox/blob/lite/mapchk.c